FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 !["Screenshot showing PostgreSQL config node's security tab"](./images/using-timescaledb-with-node-red-postgresql-config-node-security-tab.png "Screenshot showing PostgreSQL config node's security tab"){data-zoomable}

-### Creating hypertable
+### Creating Hypertables

-Hypertables in TimescaleDB manage time-series data efficiently by partitioning it across time and space.
-To create one, start with a creating standard PostgreSQL table and convert it into a hypertable.
+Hypertables are PostgreSQL tables that automatically partition your data by time.
+To create one, start with creating a standard PostgreSQL table and convert it into a Hypertable.

-1. Insert the following SQL commands into the query field of the PostgreSQL which we have added in the above section.
+1. Insert the following SQL commands into the PostgreSQL node's query field.

 ```sql
 -- Create a standard PostgreSQL table